09 November, 2022

 Who pays more taxes: a self-employed sole trader or a limited company?

-The limited company pays 19% corporation tax, as well as dividend tax and income tax for every employee, if applicable.
+The limited company pays 19% corporation tax, dividend, and income tax for every employee, if applicable.
 A sole trader pays an income tax that varies depending on the profit made throughout a tax year.
 Thus, it depends on the profit level of a company whether it is better to pay taxes as a self-employed individual or a limited company.